AlexPanacea/PBpool/README.md

    cd PythonBitcoinMiner
    ```

-2. Run with your pool configuration:
+2. Run and type in with your pool configuration:
    ```bash
    python SoloMiner.py
    ```